Materials and Methods

 Results and Summary

 The DeNovix CellDrop FL Automated Cell Counter, used in conjunction with FDA, increases efficiency and accuracy when determining viable pollen counts.
-Samples between 7 x 102 and 2.5 x 107 cells/mL and between 4 and 400 µm can be measured without dilution.
-The CellDrop EasyApps software uses powerful and flexible counting algorithms that allow users to customize count settings, enabling accurate counting and viability determination of a wide variety of pollen types and sizes with rapid results.
+Samples between 7 x 10^2 and 2.5 x 10^7 cells/mL and between 4 and 400 µm can be measured without dilution.
+The CellDrop EasyApps software uses powerful and flexible counting algorithms that allow users to customize count settings, enabling accurate counting and viability determination of various pollen types and sizes with rapid results.

 1. V Pinillos & J Cuevas (2008) Standardization of fluorochromatic reaction test to assess pollen viability, Biotechnic & Histochemistry, 83:1, 15-21.